Andrey-Andrianov/2001_DOS_3D_screen_saver/README.md

 Key list:

 1. Insert  - Select
-2. Home  - Remove fire below
+2. Home  - Remove fire in the bottom
-3. Page Up - Remove Blur Effect
+3. Page Up - Remove blur Effect
-4. Plus - Enlarge Cube
+4. Plus - Enlarge cube size
-5. Minus - Reduce Cube
+5. Minus - Reduce cube size
-6. Cursor - Move
+6. Cursor - Move cube

 To exit, press 'Esc' and enter your password.
 By default, the password is empty.
 You can set a password by running PASSWORD.EXE.
 The password is stored in encrypted form in the PAROL.DAT file.